-We offer a variety of roles including academic, research, professional, managerial and support roles.
+The University offers a variety of roles including academic, research, professional, managerial and support roles.
 We also offer extensive benefits and excellent learning opportunities within a stimulating working environment.

 The University's estate is undergoing the most significant transformation in its history.
-Cambridge has been able to create a new science and technology campus to the west of the city centre, and is now expanding further to the north west of Cambridge including investing in affordable homes for University key workers and community facilities.
-Even with our continued development, the University remains within walking or cycling distance across the campus.
-The University is a major partner on the Cambridge Biomedical Campus and we continue to redevelop our historic city centre sites demonstrating our determination to ensure that we can offer the best facilities and opportunities for our staff and students.
+Cambridge has been able to create a science and technology campus to the west of the city centre, and is expanding further to the north west of Cambridge including investing in affordable homes for University key workers and community facilities.
+Even with their continued development, the University remains within walking or cycling distance across the campus.
+The University is a major partner on the Cambridge Biomedical Campus and continues to redevelop its historic city centre sites demonstrating a clear determination to ensure that we can offer the best facilities and opportunities for our staff and students.